wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 ## TOML configurations for the Management API

 !!!
 Note
     This capability of configuring the management API using the `deployment.toml` file is released as a product update on the **26th March, 2020**.
-You can get the latest updates using [WSO2 Update Manager](https://docs.wso2.com/display/updates/Getting+Started)
+You can get the latest updates using [WSO2 Update Manager](https://docs.wso2.com/display/updates/Getting+Started).

 If your product instance has the latest updates, open the `deployment.toml` file (stored in the `<MI_HOME>/conf` directory) and configure the management API instead of using the `internal-apis.xml` file.

 **Changing the default authentication handler**

 By default JWT authentication is enabled.
 If you want to switch to basic authentication, use the following TOML configuration:

+!!!
+Note
+    The `[management_api_token_handler]` TOML configuration is released as a product update on the **16th July, 2020**.

 ```toml
 # The following disables the default JWT authentication handler.